Grupo Gentera Takes Microcredit to the Streets Securely with Forcepoint’s Help

 Gentera serves Mexico’s underbanked and unbanked with microfinance loans delivered by an innovative, ultra-mobile workforce

-This microfinance bank provides banking, credit, and insurance services to individuals and groups working together to build businesses.
-Gentera sends its sales representatives out onto Mexico’s streets to serve customers without ever entering a bank branch – relying on Forcepoint security solutions to protect customer data and privacy on the backend.
+Grupo Gentera, a microfinance bank, provides banking, credit, and insurance services to individuals and businesses.
+With its sales representatives travelling across Mexico to serve customers, it relies on Forcepoint Cloud Access Security Broker (CASB) and Data Loss Prevention (DLP) to protect customer data and privacy on the backend.

 - Secure the data generated by an ultra-mobile sales force operating with smartphones in the streets.